Iraqi expats in UAE and Emiratis are optimistic after Prime Minister’s visit

-Dubai: UAE’s warm welcome to the Iraq’s Prime Minister, Mustafa Al Kadhimi, has brought joy and optimism for both Iraqi expats and Emiratis to strengthen the country’s ties with the Arab region.
+Dubai: UAE’s warm welcome to the Iraqi Prime Minister, Mustafa Al Kadhimi, brought joy and optimism to both Iraqi expats and Emiratis as both countries strengthen ties.

 Iraq’s Prime Minister was received in Abu Dhabi by His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the Armed Forces.
-Al Kadhimi was accorded a red-carpet welcome where the UAE and Iraqi national anthems were played after which artillery fired 21 guns in salute to the guest.
+Al Kadhimi was accorded a red-carpet welcome where the UAE and Iraqi national anthems were played followed by artillery fired 21 guns in salute to the guest.

-Later in the day, the Iraqi officials met His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Ruler of Dubai, at Zabeel Palace in Dubai.
+Later in the day, the Iraqi officials met His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Ruler of Dubai, at Zabeel Palace.
 The leaders discussed ways of enhancing fraternal relations between Iraq and the UAE.

 * Iraq was one of the first countries that supported the establish of UAE in 1971 and had strong ties established by the Late Sheikh Zayed bin Sultan Al Nahyan, the founding father of the UAE.

-* Many Iraqis lived in the UAE and helped in developing the country in many sectors.
+* Many Iraqis live in the UAE and have helped in developing the country in many sectors.

 * During the Iraq-Iran war, the UAE supported Iraq economically.